 The maximum recommended daily consumption of parsley is 100 g per day.
-Above this quantity, there is a risk of intoxication, the symptoms of which are: dizziness, migraines, kidney deficiencies?
+Beyond this quantity, there is a risk of intoxication whose symptoms are: dizziness, migraines, kidney deficiencies..

 Did you know that?
 Parsley contains more vitamin C than an orange!
 170 mg per 100 grams, compared to 71 mg per 100 grams of orange.

 Best eaten fresh from April to November, parsley is also excellent when freeze-dried.
 To be used in a tomato soup, on a quiche or to bring a little freshness to your fish recipes, freeze-dried parsley is an essential flavouring for lovers of French cuisine.

 Here is a 3-course menu where you can enjoy the full flavour of our fresh freeze-dried parsley.

 To be enjoyed as a starter or as an aperitif, vegetable dips are a healthy alternative to salty snacks.
 Cut some carrots and celery sticks into sticks, wash some radishes and cherry tomatoes, cut and rinse some cauliflower balls.
 Arrange them in a dish.
 Make a white sauce based on a Greek yoghurt.
 Season with salt and pepper, add a dash of lemon, half a clove of crushed garlic and half a spoonful of parsley.
 Place your sauce in the fridge for one hour.
 Serve!